BDC Hamburger Icon

 Facebook advertising

-Getting started with Facebook advertising is straightforward:
+Getting started with Facebook advertising is straightforward.
+Follow these steps:

 Facebook offers numerous ad formats, including the following:

-• Static image: A static image ad is a photo or image with a headline.
+• Image ad: An image ad is a single photo or graphic with a headline and call to action (CTA).

-• Carousel: This ad type is a series of images users click through, each with a call to action (CTA).
+• Carousel ad: This ad type is a series of images that users click through, each with a CTA.

 • Slideshow: A slideshow is a series of images that are played automatically.